-2018 Audi Q5
+2018 Audi Q5 prices and expert review

 Comfort, safety, and features

 The Q5 only grows slightly longer despite its new architecture, but Audi has been able to carve out a little more room for the second row.
-It's now as comfortable as any competitor, allowing two 6-footers to sit behind one another.
+It's now as comfortable as any competitor, allowing two 6-footers to sit behind other 6-footers.
 The middle seat, as in most compact crossovers, is best for kids or for occasional adult use.

 Up front, there's good room for two, with comfortable seats swathed in leather on all models; most rivals clad base models in leatherette rather than real hides.
 The cargo area is nicely finished, and the rear seats fold down with ease, but they don't create an entirely flat load space.